 where $a_t$ is the action signal.
 By isolating $s_t$ and $z_t$ to each other, we model their state transitions of $p(s_{t+1} \mid s_t, a_t)$ and $p(z_{t+1} \mid z_t)$ respectively.
 We assume that a more clear decoupling of $s_t$ and $z_t$ can benefit both long-term predictions and decision-making.
 As an extension of our preliminary work \cite{paniso}, we additionally model the sparse dependency of noncontrollable dynamics on controllable dynamics (as described below).
 Thus, when a sparse event is detected, the transition of noncontrollable state in \eqn{eq:basic_assum} can be rewritten as $z_{t+1} \sim p(z_{t+1} \mid z_t, s_t)$.

-It assumes that, in long-horizon tasks, the agent can greatly benefit from predicting the consequences of external noncontrollable forces.
+It assumes that the agent can greatly benefit from predicting the consequences of external noncontrollable forces.
 During behavior learning, we roll out the noncontrollable states and then associate them with the current controllable states for more proactive decision-making.
-Therefore, we derive the action policy by
+We derive the action policy by

 where $\mathbbm{1}$ is an indicator according to our prior knowledge about the environment.
 For example, in autonomous driving, since it is reasonable for the ego-agent to make decisions based on the predictions about the future states of other vehicles, we have $\mathbbm{1}=1$ and calculate the relations between $s_t$ and the imagined noncontrollable states in a time horizon $\tau$.
 Otherwise, for some specific tasks where the noncontrollable components are irrelevant to decision-making, we can simply set the indicator function to $\mathbbm{1}=0$ and treat them as noisy distractions.